Another foreign function interface, based on libffi.

-To use this extension in compiled code, invoke the compiler with -extension lazy-ffi.
+To use this extension in compiled code, invoke the compiler with -X lazy-ffi.
 This is necessary because the extension defines a special read-syntax which has to be registered before the source code is read in.
 This is not required for interpreted code.

 The following read syntax is provided: